jamespearse80/ICRC-Modern-Cloud-Apps/Whiteboard design session/WDS trainer guide - Modern cloud apps.md

     A Twilio connector could act as the action to perform that sends the SMS message when the frequency trigger executes the stored procedure.
 CSLA would sign up for a free Twilio trial to get an API key.
 Then they would provision a Twilio connector within the logic app, and add the credentials.
 Then CSLA would select a Send Message action using data provided in the result set from the stored procedure, specifically the customer's phone number and their first name to include in the message, "Hello Satya, your order has shipped!"

-    Note: It currently involves extending the Logic App code for the Twilio connector.
+    >**Note**: It currently involves extending the Logic App code for the Twilio connector.

-_Offers service_
+*Offers service*

-1.  _Would you propose Contoso use the Azure App Service API app to meet their requirements for the Offers service?_
+1. Would you propose Contoso use the Azure App Service API app to meet their requirements for the Offers service?

     Contoso could meet their requirement of scaling the Offers API independently from the main website by separating it out from the website project into its own Web API project and deploying that project to an Azure App Service API App.

-2.  _If so, what specific configurations would you need to make to support your proposed topology?
-Specifically, how would you implement the changes and configurations required to allow for inter-app communication between the e-commerce application and the Offers service?_
+2. If so, what specific configurations would you need to make to support your proposed topology?
+Specifically, how would you implement the changes and configurations required to allow for inter-app communication between the e-commerce application and the Offers service?

     In order for the home page to be able to successfully retrieve the data from the now separate Web API (for example, it is located in another origin), cross origin resource sharing (CORS) would need to be configured.